cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes nodded thoughtfully.
 "Perhaps not.
 Yet your bitterness toward Edward—and Katherine—seems to colour your perspective.
 Do you believe resentment blinds you to other possibilities?"

 William's hands gripped the edges of his desk.
 "Bitterness?
 My father's decision to favour Edward over me was nothing short of favoritism.
 The estate should have been mine.
 I've fought for years to earn my place, while Edward... he was handed everything."
+“Katherine may think she’s secured her future, but she’ll soon discover the estate obeys more than a single will.
+If she continues to meddle, I’ll see to it that her good fortune is short-lived.”

 Holmes leaned forward slightly, his tone cool and deliberate.
 "And yet, his death has left you no closer to securing what you claim is rightfully yours.
 Tell me, do you believe Edward's death was an accident?"